List of Enterprise Zone Tax Credits

-- EZ – Investment Tax Credit: Providing businesses a tax credit of 3 percent for equipment purchases.
+- EZ – Investment Tax Credit: Businesses investing in Enterprise Zones through business personal property can earn a 3% tax credit.
 Special rules for renewable energy equipment apply.

-- EZ – Job Training: Companies that implement a qualified job-training program for their enterprise zone employees may claim an income tax credit of 12 percent of their eligible training costs.
+- EZ – Job Training: Companies that implement a qualified job-training program for their enterprise zone employees may earn an income tax credit of 12% of their eligible training costs.

-- EZ – New Employee Credit: A tax credit offering businesses $1,100 per new job.
+- EZ – New Employee Credit: Businesses increasing their workforce may earn a state income tax credit $1,100 per net new employee.

-- EZ – Agricultural Processing: A tax credit of $500 per new business facility employee may be claimed by business adding value to agricultural commodities through manufacturing or processing.
+- EZ – Agricultural Processor: An additional tax credit of $500 per net new employee may be claimed by businesses adding value to agricultural commodities through manufacturing or processing.

-- EZ – Health Insurance: Offers businesses $1,000 per insured job available for the first two years in state enterprise zones.
+- EZ – Employer Sponsored Health Insurance: Offers businesses $1,000 per net new employee insured under a qualified health plan for which the employer pays at least 50% of the cost.
+This credit is available for the first two years the business is located in an enterprise zone.

 - EZ – Contribution Projects: Enterprise Zone (EZ) Contribution Projects encourage community participation and public-private partnerships to revitalize EZs.
 EZ Administrators may propose projects for EZ Project status to implement the economic development plan of that specific EZ.
-EZ Administrators work with their communities to bring forward proposals that meet the economic development needs, result in job creation/retention and business expansion, and have the support of the community.
-Colorado taxpayers may earn Colorado income tax credits by contributing to targeted efforts.
+EZ Administrators work with their communities to bring forward proposals that support local economic improvements, result in job creation/retention and business expansion, and have the support of the community.
+Colorado taxpayers may earn a 25% state income tax credit by contributing to targeted efforts.
 Learn more.

 Enterprise Zone Map